webspiderteam/Bluetooth_DMM_For_Windows_MQTT_Test_Project/README.md

 This project if just for testting https://github.com/webspiderteam/Bluetooth-DMM-For-Windows project's MQTT ability.

-For testing you need a Mqtt Broker(server).
-You can donload and install [Mosquitto](https://mosquitto.org/download/).
+For testing you don't need a Mqtt Broker(server) anymore.
+If you want You can donload and install [Mosquitto](https://mosquitto.org/download/).
 After instal make sure Mosquitto Service is running (from windows services).